Artistic Coloring: 3 Mistakes Everyone Makes with Popular Stamps and Line Art

 It’s really, really, really not white.

-When you color stereotypes, you kill your chance to be creative.
+When you color stereotypes, you kill the opportunity to be creative.

 3: Tell me a story!